glittle/Find-a-Grave-Tools/README.md

 ## Description
 Unfortunately 'Find a Grave' does not expose a public [API](https://en.wikipedia.org/wiki/API) to programatically extract information.
 If we want to mine data from the website for a genealogy project, we have to [scrape](https://en.wikipedia.org/wiki/Web_scraping) pages.

-Rather than continously hit live website pages for data, pages needed for a project are pulled and then stashed locally.
+Rather than continously hit live website pages for data, pages needed for a project are pulled once and stashed locally.
 The analysis script(s) use these stashed pages.

 stash_graves.py is used to:
 - PULL specific pages for specifc groups in a collection of cemeteries.